News

 2. from shoot to plant

-The first two leaves have appeared: these are the cotiloids, which, like our baby teeth, will disappear.
-It's time to offer them some sunshine and something a little more substantial to eat.
+Two first leaves have appeared: these are the cotiledons, which, rather like our baby teeth, will disappear.
+It's time to give them some sun and something a little more substantial to eat.

-Place them on a thin layer of potting soil or garden soil, and place them near a good source of light: under a south-facing window, if possible.
-This step is important in order to prevent your seedlings from "going to seed", i.e. from withering away due to lack of light.
-In the following weeks, remember to check regularly that the substrate remains moist.
+Place them on a thin layer of potting soil or garden soil, and put them near a good source of light: under a south-facing window, if possible.
+This step is important to ensure that your seedlings do not "bolt", i.e. wither away due to lack of light.
+In the weeks that follow, remember to check regularly that the substrate remains moist.

-Once your seedlings have formed four more leaves, they are ready to be transplanted and placed in the ground.
+Once your little plants have formed four more leaves, they are ready to be transplanted and placed in the ground.

-As soon as the weather outside is mild enough, you can carefully separate your young plants from each other when planting them in the area you wish to flower.
-This will prevent them from suffocating and will give them each enough room to grow until they flower.
+As soon as the weather outside is mild enough, you can carefully separate your young plants from each other when you plant them in the area you want to flower.
+This will prevent them from suffocating, and give them each enough room to grow until they flower.

 1. consider the season

-If you choose to plant your cards directly in the ground, we recommend that you take into consideration the natural cycles of the seasons.
+If you choose to sow your cards directly in the ground, we recommend that you take account of the natural cycles of the seasons.

-Our tips: Most plants drop their seeds in autumn, during the months of September, October and November.
-However, to maximise their chances of survival, it is best to wait for the first major frost.
-This ensures that the flowers will not grow until spring.
+Our tips: most plants drop their seeds in autumn, in September, October and November.
+However, to maximise their chances of survival, it's best to wait for the first major frost.
+This will ensure that the flowers don't sprout before spring arrives.

 Spring is also a very good time to sow your wildflower seeds.
-You should wait until the risk of frost has passed: March, April, May.
+You need to wait until the risk of frost has passed: March, April, May.

-Wildflowers will adapt to most types of soil.
-However, you may want to prepare the ground a little before planting, so that your flowers have a good chance of competing with other grasses.
-However, this is not necessary, as the aim is to enrich your biotope rather than replace it.
+Wild flowers will adapt to most types of soil.
+However, you may wish to prepare the ground a little before planting, to give your flowers the best possible chance of competing with other grasses.
+This step is not essential, however, as the aim is to enrich your biotope rather than replace it.

-As for the location, a sunny area with drained soil is always preferable.
-Sowing them near a water source will help them to withstand periods of drought.
+As for location, a sunny area with well-drained soil is always preferable.
+Sowing them near a water source will help them withstand periods of drought.

 3. let nature take its course...

-Your sprouted cards should be kept moist for at least four to six weeks after they start to germinate.
-Field flowers are quite easy and easy to grow naturally without maintenance.
+Your sprouted cards will need to remain moist for at least four to six weeks after they start to germinate.
+Field flowers are fairly easy and easy to grow naturally without any maintenance.

-All you have to do is let time and nature take its course.
-Soon you will be able to admire your little patch of flowers.
+All you have to do is let nature take its course.
+Soon you'll be able to admire your little patch of flowers.

-Well done: in addition to having a good time, you have actively contributed to the preservation of your local flora!
-Now it's up to butterflies, bees and other pollinating insects to take over...
+Well done: as well as having a great time, you've played an active part in helping to preserve your local flora!
+Now it's up to butterflies, bees and other pollinating insects to take up the baton...